michaelshanedawson/AD4112-ESP32-SPI-MAIN/README.md

 ### Changelog ###
 * v0.01 1/26/2024 - Initial code creation.
 Can query and serial print the chip ID.
 Had the reverse the byte order on the SPI RX data, not sure why at the moment.
+* v0.02 1/28/2024 - Added ADC configurations.
+Need to update and make easier to follow but so far seems functional.
+The ADC data output is not accurate or even close, need to evaluate and solve.
+Could be a configuration issue.